cozy/cozy-stack/docs/registry.md

 }
 ```

-### POST /:app/:version
+### POST /:channel/:app/:version

-This route adds a version of an application to the registry.
+This route adds a version of an application to the registry to the specified channel (stable or dev).

+When adding a version to the dev channel, it is possible and recommended to specify a commit id.
+The version of the dev will be expanded with this id, like so: `vX.X.X-commit`.

 The content of the manifest file extracted from the application data is used to fill the fields of the version.
 Before adding the application version to the registry, the registry should check the following: